mrvejar/mrvejar.github.io/_pages/about.md

 For posters and other research-related items, visit my ResearchGate by clicking the RG link.

 # Academic and Research Experience
-Currently, I study Plutonium sorption and reduction behavior in the environment at the mineral-water interface of iron oxides as a function of mineral complexity (Al-substitution in this case).
+Currently, I study plutonium sorption and reduction behavior in the environment at the mineral-water interface of iron oxides as a function of mineral complexity (Al-substitution in this case).
+I am working towards growing my expertise with X-ray absorption spectroscopy techniques.

 I received a Bachelor in Science degree in Geology from Cal Poly Pomona in 2019.
 While working on my B.Sc., I conducted environmental geochemistry research at Chapman University from 2017 to  2019 studying Arsenic speciation using synchrotron X-ray techniques.